betrayy/slog-discord/README.md

 ### Notes
 - All slog attributes and groups will be included in Discord logs :)
-- Keep in mind that by default, logs are sent to Discord asynchronously.
-So if the program exits too early, the logs will not be sent.
+- Keep in mind that, by default, logs are sent to Discord asynchronously.
+So they may be sent out of order.
+  - If the program exits too early, the logs will not be sent.
+Set sync mode to fix this.
 - Uses [disgo](https://github.com/disgoorg/disgo/tree/master) under the hood to send Discord API requests and build Discord embeds.
+  - This also means that rate limiting is built-in.
+- You can configure to use a second slog handler alongside the Discord handler.
+That way, you are not just limited to Discord.
+  - You may consider using a multi-handler flow (separately) if you need to use multiple handlers.

 ### Requirements